Added: February 13 2017

 The Key Benefits Of District Heating

 Have you wondered just what district heating can mean to you?
-Treco has installed a number of projects using this technology and some of our successful projects include a country estate, a wedding venue and a private estate as can be viewed on our case studies page.
+Treco has installed a number of projects using this technology and some of our successful projects include a luxury complex, a country estate, a wedding venue and a private estate as can be viewed on our case studies page.
 We will give you an overview of the advantages of district heating should you still be undecided on embarking on this exciting journey.

 Fuel Cost And CO2 Savings Magnified